74% Users Support Government's 10-Minute Delivery Restrictions, Survey Shows

 *this image is generated using AI for illustrative purposes only.

-The decision followed coordinated strikes by over one lakh gig workers across 22 cities during Christmas and New Year's Eve.
-The protests were organized by unions including the Indian Federation of App-Based Transport Workers (IFAT) and the Telangana Gig and Platform Workers Union (TWGPU), highlighting concerns about working conditions and delivery pressure.
+The consumer survey data comes after coordinated strikes by over one lakh gig workers across 22 cities during Christmas and New Year's Eve.
+The protests, organized by unions including the Indian Federation of App-Based Transport Workers (IFAT) and the Telangana Gig and Platform Workers Union (TWGPU), highlighted concerns about working conditions and delivery pressure.

 Strike Details: Information